 International Health Organizations (IHOs): The history for the future network

-- To connect those researching all aspects of the history of IHOs,
+1. To connect those researching all aspects of the history of IHOs

-- To grow relationships between historians and those involved in working in or with today’s IHOs in order to encourage the exchange of ideas and perspectives.
+3. To grow relationships between historians and those involved in working in or with today’s IHOs in order to encourage the exchange of ideas and perspectives

-The next meeting is planned for 23-26 April 2015 and will be hosted at Shanghai University and co organised by the Centre for the Social History of Health and Healthcare (CSHHH) Glasgow at the University of Strathclyde and the David F. Musto Center for Drug Policy Studies at Shanghai University.
+Hosted at Shanghai University and co-organised by the Centre for the Social History of Health and Healthcare (CSHHH) Glasgow at the University of Strathclyde and the David F. Musto Center for Drug Policy Studies at Shanghai University.

 This conference is designed to draw together practitioners currently working in or with international health organizations, those that have done so in the past, and historians researching these agencies and institutions.

 The event is the latest in a series designed to scope out historical research into IHOs, to refresh agendas in the field, and to connect current concerns with evidence from the past.
 The organisers gratefully acknowledge the support of the Arts and Humanities Research Council (AHRC), the Wellcome Trust, and the Universities of Shanghai and Strathclyde for this series of events.